SideCut13/Managment-of-universities/README.md

 # Managment-of-universities
 My project using Swing, JUnit, SQLite

-Now PanelStatistics and PanelLogin doesn't work
+!New Database - start using Dao interface !PanelStatistics and PanelLogin doesn't work... yet :)
+!I still forget about comments...

+Any questions?
+Contact me on e-mail: anna_zdrojewska@interia.eu :)